 The statements of activities report the change in net assets from operating and nonoperating activities.
 Operating revenues consist of those items attributable to the College's academic programs and auxiliary enterprises.
-Total student service revenue consists of charges for tuition and fees, housing, and dining.
+Total student service revenue consists of charges for tuition and fees, housing and dining.
 Such revenue is presented at transaction prices, which are determined based on standard published rates for the services provided, less any scholarships and aid awarded by the College to qualifying students.
-Scholarships, grants, and other aid awarded for tuition, fees, and housing amounted to \$44,149,394 and \$39,521,660 for the years ended June 30, 2022 and 2021, respectively.
+Scholarships, grants and other aid awarded for tuition, fees and housing amounted to \$48,642,039 and \$44,149,394 for the years ended June 30, 2023 and 2022, respectively.

 Appropriated endowment income, including gains, of the College's with donor restriction endowment used in support of current-year operations are reported as operating revenue.
 All other investment income is reported as nonoperating revenue.
-Contributions for capital assets which and contributions that are not expended for operations in the year received, are reported as nonoperating revenue; all other contributions without donor restrictions are reported as operating revenue.
+Contributions for capital assets and contributions that are not expended for operations in the year received, are reported as nonoperating revenue; all other contributions without donor restrictions are reported as operating revenue.